sreachtools/SReachTools/README.md

        - Run `srtinit -t` to run all the unit tests.
        - Run `srtinit -v` to visualize the steps the changes to the path and check for recommended dependencies.
+       - Run `srtinit -x` to remove functions of SReachTools from MATLAB's path after use.

 ### Examples